What is sales management? Definition, processes, & best practices

 It’s not enough for managers to execute their sales strategy and call it a day.
 They must also use reporting to determine how that strategy impacts the business, where and how the team can improve, and which workflows and processes should be tweaked to optimize operations.

 Accurate reporting relies on sales metrics that align with specific goals, objectives, and targets.
 For sales managers, it’s a lot to keep track of, especially on top of all their other responsibilities.
 Since simply measuring these metrics isn’t enough to ensure meaningful improvement, sales managers need sophisticated tools that help them use those data-driven insights to adjust their strategy.
-Yet, only 30% of organizations say their managers have mastered this skill.
+Yet few organizations report that their managers have fully mastered this skill.

 Effective sales managers use technology to automate and simplify the sales analysis process, with tools that help them collect and analyze key data.
 They then use that information to tighten up the sales pipeline, streamline the sales management process, and optimize their workflows.
 The result is a more efficient salesforce that’s ready to provide excellent, data-driven customer experiences.